 #1: If you want a custom exterior design…

-Therefore, board and batten vinyl siding feels unique.
-Yes, the technique is as old as the colonial days (or older!), but in the current context of modern home design, board and batten is a custom exterior option.
+Therefore, this vertical vinyl siding feels unique.
+Yes, the technique is as old as the colonial days (or older!), but in the current context of modern home design, board and batten is a custom exterior siding option.

 #2: If it fits within the context of your neighborhood…

 Take a walk through your neighborhood.
-Spend time observing the exteriors of the homes.
+Spend time observing the curb appeal of the home exteriors.
 Take note of repeated design features, color palettes, and house styles in the neighborhood.

 For example, we considered buying one home in a lovely neighborhood.
 It was a steal, in comparison to the other homes, but it also had a completely different design aesthetic.

 In a neighborhood filled with stately brick traditional homes, it was a contemporary style home with wood board and batten siding.
-The house felt out of place (even though I like the look of board and batten) and our realtor noted that it may actually reduce the value by about 5%, compared to nearby homes.
-By no means a deal-breaker, but it was something to consider.
+The house felt out of place (even though I like the look of board and batten) compared to nearby homes.

 A home shouldn’t blend in with the surrounding homes, but it also shouldn’t stick out like a sore thumb.